lhrbacek/pa193_02/README.md

 # pa193_02
-Test repository for PA193 seminar about static analysis
+Test repository for PA193 seminar about static analysis.